LukeRT-UWA/Readme-Generator/generated-readme.md

-## Luke's Project
+## Luke's Super Project

 ![MIT](https://img.shields.io/badge/MIT-Licensed-green)

 ## Description
-This is a cool project that does things
+This is a project that does things

 1. [Installation](#Installation)
 2. [Usage](#Usage)